solo-io/gloo/docs/content/reference/cli/glooctl_debug_envoy.md

 ---
 ## glooctl debug envoy

-Dump information from the Envoy admin interface for gateway proxies to a local directory (requires Gloo running on Kubernetes)
+Dump information from the Envoy admin interface for gateway proxies to a local directory

 ### Synopsis

-Dump information from the Envoy admin interface for any gateway proxies in the given namespaces to a local directory (requires Gloo running on Kubernetes).
+Dump information from the Envoy admin interface for any gateway proxies in the given namespaces to a local directory.
 This is useful for debugging failures.
 The dump includes the envoy config dump, stats, clusters, and listeners.

 ```
 glooctl debug envoy [flags]